What is World Water Forum? And What Do They Do?

 3rd World Water Forum: Japan

-New ideas were presented, for example, a Virtual Water Forum, which comprised around 166 intelligent meetings accessible through the Internet, and the Water Voices Project, where 27,000 assessments of common residents were gathered from 142 nations.
-The World Water Actions report stocked north of 3,000 neighborhood water activities.
+New ideas were presented, such as a Virtual Water Forum, which comprised around 166 intelligent meetings accessible through the Internet, and the Water Voices Project, where 27,000 assessments of common residents were gathered from 142 nations.
+The World Water Actions report stocked more than 3,000 neighborhood water activities.

 4th World Water Forum: Mexico